maciejmiklas/cyclop/README.md

 Cassandra is one of the most popular open source NoSQL databases, but it's only few years old, and therefore tools support is still limited, especially when it comes to free open source software.

 If you are working with Cassandra, sooner or later you will have to analyse its content on remote cluster.
 Most of the available tools are desktop applications  that connect to Cassandra over its protocol.
 Getting such access might be a hard task, because usually databases are installed in restricted networks in order to minimize data breach risk.
 Security policies are changing frequently to cover new findings, and the fact that you have access to your database today, does not actually mean that it will last long.
-Gaining access over SSH and command line interface should be easier, but I do not have to convince anyone that using terminal to query database content is painful, especially when it comes to NoSQL database which contains tons of data, and it's wide rows can contain millions of columns!
+Gaining access over SSH and command line interface should be easier, but I do not have to convince anyone that using terminal to query database content is painful, especially when it holds wide rows!

 But there is one solution, that is almost always available: web based applications!
-Every company knows how to secure them, how to run penetration tests, locate security leaks, and so on.... actually it does not matter what happens behind scenes, you - the end user has always access to such application.
+Every company knows how to secure them, how to run penetration tests, locate security leaks, and so on.... actually it does not matter what happens behind scenes, you - the end user has always access to such application - at least in the theory ;)

-Here is a good news: Cyclop is 100% web based, and It's based on latest Wicket release!
+Here comes good news: Cyclop is 100% web based, and It's based on latest Wicket release!
 Once you managed to install it, you can query your database from a web browser and still enjoy native application feeling (it's almost fully based on AJAX, so page reloads are rare).

 There is also another cool thing: it your security experts will run penetration tests against Cyclop they will came up with findings like Database Script Injection.
 This will be the first time in you live when you can honestly say: "It's not a bug, it's a future!".
 Anyway ....
 I would suggest  to restrict access to Cyclop to some trusted networks.
 It's definitely no usual web application, but once you have managed to deploy it, you can enjoy simple access to you data over CQL.